-This rewards credit card also offers bonus rewards in quite a few everyday spending categories, including dining, travel, online grocery services, select streaming services and more.
-Cardholders also earn bonus points on Lyft rides, which we go over in more detail below.
+This rewards credit card offers bonus rewards in quite a few everyday spending categories, including dining, travel, online grocery services, select streaming services and more.
+Cardholders can also earn bonus points on Lyft rides through March 31, 2025—for a total of 5X points on qualifying Lyft rides—which we’ll go over in more detail below.

 As a reminder: Details of the Chase Sapphire Preferred

 Be sure to note the major details of the Chase Sapphire Preferred before you sign up, including the sign-up bonus, rewards rate, annual fee and interest rate.

 Also, know that points earned with this card fall within the Chase Ultimate Rewards program, which is known for its flexibility.
 Cardholders can use their points for cash back, statement credits, gift cards, merchandise, travel through Chase and even 1:1 point transfers to Chase airline and hotel partners.

 Chase Sapphire Preferred highlights

 - Welcome offer: Earn 80,000 bonus points after you spend $4,000 on purchases within three months of account opening